Fidelity vs Schwab Comparison

 Second, We Need to Look at Their Websites

-Self-directed and robo clients will find their accounts after logging into user-friendly websites that have lots of tools.
-Despite all the resources, both sites are easy to navigate.
+Self-directed and robo clients can manage accounts through user-friendly websites with a large set of tools.
+Even with all the features, both sites are easy to use and navigate.

-Fidelity’s site begins on a Summary page (the landing page can be changed) that starts with lots of tiles with various themes, like this year’s IRA contributions, a net worth calculation, and today’s market movers.
+Fidelity’s site opens to a Summary page (you can change the landing page) that includes multiple tiles with topics like this year’s IRA contributions, a net worth estimate, and today’s market movers.

-Getting down to trading, there’s much to like.
-The broker’s order form has 8 trade types, 4 of which are trailing orders.
-There are several duration choices, including on the close or open.
-And this is just the standard stock trade ticket.
-Bonds and mutual funds have their own order forms, and there are advanced order tickets for equities.
-We especially like the conditional ticket with OCO orders and basket trading, which offers the ability to buy multiple securities in a single order.
+When it comes to trading, there is a lot to like.
+Fidelity’s standard order ticket supports 8 order types, and 4 of them are trailing orders.
+There are several time-in-force choices, including on the close or on the open.
+This is only the basic stock ticket.
+Bonds and mutual funds have their own tickets, and there are advanced equity tickets, too.
+We especially like the conditional ticket with OCO orders and basket trading, which lets you place a single order for multiple securities.

-Charting on the Fidelity site is nearly full screen and offers up to 10 years of price data.
-Tools include roughly 90 technical indicators, company events, 19 plot styles, lots of drawing tools, comparisons, and more.
+Fidelity’s charting is nearly full-screen and includes up to 10 years of price history.
+Tools include around 90 technical indicators, company events, 19 plot styles, many drawing tools, comparisons, and more.

-Over on the Schwab site, the situation is pretty similar.
-Gone are the tiles, but there are many other resources.
-First up is a trade bar at the bottom of the site (Fidelity’s site doesn’t have this widget).
-Schwab’s trade bar delivers vital data like volume and bid-ask spread in real time.
-A medium-sized chart can be displayed, although orders can’t actually be submitted through the widget.
+The Schwab website is similar in many ways.
+The tiles are gone, but there are plenty of other tools.
+One feature is the trade bar at the bottom of the screen (Fidelity doesn’t offer this).
+Schwab’s trade bar shows helpful data like volume and the bid-ask spread in real time.
+A medium-sized chart can be displayed, although orders can’t be placed through the bar.

-The order ticket appears on the website.
-Here, we found 6 order types, 2 of which are trailing.
+Schwab’s main order ticket on the site offers 6 order types, and 2 of them are trailing orders.
 There are 5 time-in-force choices.
-As with Fidelity, options and mutual funds have discrete tickets.
+As with Fidelity, options and mutual funds have their own tickets.

-Charts on the Schwab website are not available in full-screen, although a chart can be detached.
-We counted around 70 indicators.
-Other tools, like comparisons and drawing widgets, are there.
+Schwab’s charts are not full-screen on the website, although they can be detached.
+We counted about 70 indicators.
+Other tools, like comparisons and drawing features, are also available.

-The one issue that really separates the two brokerage firms here is the browser-based trading platform.
-Schwab has one, but Fidelity does not.
-Schwab’s platform has an all-in-one ticket where futures and securities can be traded.
-Charting this time can be accomplished in full-screen mode with well over a hundred technical studies.
+The biggest difference between the two firms is a browser-based trading platform.
+Schwab has one, and Fidelity does not.
+Schwab’s platform includes an all-in-one ticket that can trade both futures and securities.
+Charting can be full-screen and includes well over 100 technical studies.

 Winner: Schwab